Stephen Hunt’s appearances.

 Annual Guest address to students at the UK’s leading higher education establishment specialising in the study of creative, cultural and social subjects.

 Goldsboro Books is hosting ‘Fantasy in the Court’.
 This annual event celebrates Fantasy and Science Fiction and is an informal gathering for fans of this genre to meet the best fantasy and science fiction writers published today.
 I’m one of the authors invited.

 Wednesday 13th August 2014, London, Waterstones Piccadilly.

-Gollancz and Waterstones London Piccadilly are hosting a genre fiction festival with participation from Patrick Rothfuss, Stephen Hunt, Joanne M. Harris, Joe Hill and many other bestselling genre writers.
+Gollancz and Waterstones London Piccadilly are hosting a genre fiction festival with participation from Patrick Rothfuss, Terry Pratchett, Stephen Hunt, Joe Hill and many other bestselling genre writers.
 Gollancz will host a creative programme of daytime digital author events, and from 6 – 9pm on the same evening they will also offer genre fiction readers the chance to attend a selection of panels, readings, Q&As and signings all hosted by retail partner Waterstones Piccadilly.

 14th-18th August 2014 – London Docklands, UK.